The Truth About Test Results

 The Test Apparatus

 The tests performed on each model of snow guard simulate actual and realistic snow loads and weight conditions.
 We tested each guard by applying pressure via the steel rod, simulating weight, while measuring the force of the load against its face.
 Our tests simulate actual snow load shear conditions unlike other competitors snow guard testing that pulls upward on the face of the guard, a force that is never found on a snowy, icy roof.
-We also found it necessary to only perform static laboratory testing since our 21 year unbeaten track record of the SB-190 clearly speaks for itself!
+We also found it necessary to only perform static laboratory testing since our 20 plus years of unbeaten track record using the SB-190 clearly speaks for itself!

 The test presses on the face of the guard where the snow load is greatest, simulating real snow load conditions.
 Please note that all our guards have a forward mounted flat face designed to form a strong holding field across the entire roof to retain the snow & ice until it can safely melt away.